DevDhanadiya-2007/Car_Hub/README.md

 ## Getting Started

 ```
-Copy the project URL and then run 'git clone https://github.com/DevDhanadiya-2007/Car_Hub.git' in your terminal
+Copy the project URL and then run `git clone https://github.com/DevDhanadiya-2007/Car_Hub.git` in your terminal
 Then you can modify and do the needful according to you.
 ```